-Professor Laurence Williams FREng FIMechE FNucI stood down as Chair of the Committee on Radioactive Waste Management (CoRWM) in November 2017.
+Professor Laurence Williams FREng FIMechE FNucI stood down as Chair of the Committee on Radioactive Waste Management (CoRWM) at the end of October 2017.
 He has held the post since November 2012.

 Professor Williams has had a long and distinguished career in the field of nuclear regulation, fulfilling the role of the government’s Chief Inspector of Nuclear Installations from 1998 to 2005, and is currently Chair of the Defence and Nuclear Safety Committee.
 He is a senior research fellow at Imperial College London, and was formerly Professor of Nuclear Safety at the University of Central Lancashire.

 The effective management of the UK’s radioactive waste is essential not only to deal with past legacies but also for the successful exploitation of nuclear energy in the future.
 CoRWM has made, and will continue to make an important contribution to the management of radioactive waste.

 The past 5 years have been both challenging and rewarding knowing that I have been able to contribute to this essential task.
 It has been both an honour and privilege to have chaired a committee of such distinguished and talented people.